 graduating two years later with a BS from North Georgia College in Dahlonega.
 During the summer of 1996 I was fortunate to serve an Internship at the Veteran's Administration Hospital in Dublin, Georgia working primarily with those veterans who suffer from Post Traumatic Stress Disorder.

 For a number of years I worked with the Department of

-Juvenile Justice, Community Mental Health and in private practice as a therapist with Counseling Solutions in Macon.
+Juvenile Justice, Community Mental Health and in private practice as a therapist in Macon.
 This provided extensive experience in helping those who

 suffer from depression, anxiety, or trauma issues.